fworks/algorithms-spring-boot/README.md

 ### app-algorithms

-Sub project for the app gateway micro service project.
+Subproject for the app gateway micro service project.

 [See the README.md for the subproject](https://github.com/fworks/algorithms-spring-boot/tree/master/app-algorithms)

 ### lib-core

-Sub project with few reusable code for the microservices implementation.
+Subproject with few reusable codes for the microservices implementation.
 Just a library.

 [See the README.md for the subproject](https://github.com/fworks/algorithms-spring-boot/tree/master/lib-core)

 ### lib-data-structures

-Sub project with data structures implementation.
+Subproject with data structures implementation.
 Just a library.

 [See the README.md for the subproject](https://github.com/fworks/algorithms-spring-boot/tree/master/lib-data-structures)

 ### ms-problems-service

-Sub project for the problems microservice.
+Subproject for the problems microservice.

 [See the README.md for the subproject](https://github.com/fworks/algorithms-spring-boot/tree/master/ms-problems-service)

 ### ms-searching-service

-Sub project for the searching microservice.
+Subproject for the searching microservice.

 [See the README.md for the subproject](https://github.com/fworks/algorithms-spring-boot/tree/master/ms-searching-service)

 ### ms-sorting-service

-Sub project for the sorting microservice.
+Subproject for the sorting microservice.

 [See the README.md for the subproject](https://github.com/fworks/algorithms-spring-boot/tree/master/ms-sorting-service)

 ### server-admin

-Sub project for the server admin.
+Subproject for the server admin.

 [See the README.md for the subproject](https://github.com/fworks/algorithms-spring-boot/tree/master/server-admin)

 ### server-eureka

-Sub project for the service discovery - eureka server/service.
+Subproject for the service discovery - eureka server/service.

 [See the README.md for the subproject](https://github.com/fworks/algorithms-spring-boot/tree/master/server-eureka)